 Why not distribute beautiful Hardcover Notebooks to your team so they can practice applying the company tone of voice during your workshops?

 Part of the benefit of a tone of voice guideline document is to make sure the tone belongs to everyone.
 But there’s usually one person – if you’re reading this, it may well be you – who knows it better than most.
 That person can become the brand tone of voice expert.
-Add their name and contact details to the tone of voice guidelines so that they can field any questions and take ongoing feedback.
+Add their name and contact details to the tone of voice brand book so that they can field any questions and take ongoing feedback.

 As well as the kind of language you use, your guidelines will reflect where you’re at as a business and the kind of priorities you use content to address.
 For example, your guidelines may have been written at a time when customer acquisition was the biggest focus, whereas you’ve since moved on to excelling at service and retention – or facing a pandemic.